 This page will be useful to you if:

-Your team currently works in one type of Jira project or a specific template (like Jira Software’s classic Scrum project or Jira Service Management’s internal service project) and you want to migrate to a different project type or template (like Jira Software’s next-gen Kanban project or Jira Core’s task tracking project).
+Your team currently works in one type of Jira project or a specific template (like Jira Software’s company-managed Scrum project or Jira Service Management’s internal service project) and you want to migrate to a different project type or template (like Jira Software’s team-managed Kanban project or Jira Core’s task tracking project).

 Your team has been tracking work for a while in one project type but now needs the features of a different type.